 If you need any sort of help deciding which type of detector is right for you, or if you need help installing it, call Raynor Electric.

 If you heat your home with propane, coal, wood, oil or natural gas, these fuel sources can emit CO if your appliance is not working correctly, or it is not vented properly.
-If you notice stale or smelly air, or you notice soot or high humidity coming from your furnace or fireplace, you may have a gradual buildup of CO.
+If you notice stale or smelly air, soot, or high humidity coming from your furnace or fireplace, you may have a gradual buildup of CO.

 You should always have your heating system checked by a professional before the heating system starts to make sure it is working correctly.
 At Raynor Electric, we can perform all of the maintenance that is needed.